How to Reset Your Life in 7 Days Using the Keys to Succeeding

 • Hold your breath for 7 seconds

-• Exhale completely through your mouth for 8 seconds
+• Exhale fully through your mouth for 8 seconds

 Day 3: Environment Reset – Transform Your Physical Space